abbondcj/scratch/README.md

 In the APIManager.js file under the projects Components folder, replace the marked line for personal API Key on line 8 marked (***INSERT RAPID API KEY HERE!!! ****)

 ### Local JSON Database
-You will need to install json-server in the project root folder using `npm i --save json-server`
+You will need to install json-server in the project root folder using `npm install json-server`

 CD in to the project's 'API' folder and run the following command in the terminal
 - npx json-server --watch database.json -p 9000